-As seen in Chart 4, the number of domestic filings decreased by approximately 3% statewide in FY2021-2022.
+As seen in Chart 4, the number of domestic filings decreased by approximately 3% statewide from FY21-22 to FY22-23.
 Even with this slight reduction in filings, cases cannot be heard timely because of the increased complexity which means more court time is needed for each individual case.